chtoucas/Narvalo.NET/docs/changelogs/vNext.md

   * Idem for `Demand` and `Expect`
   * `Enforce.NotNullOrWhiteSpace()` -> `Require.NotNullOrWhiteSpace()`
   * `Enforce.PropertyNotWhiteSpace()` -> `Require.NotNullOrWhiteSpace()`
+  * `Enforce.IsWhiteSpace()` -> `Check.IsWhiteSpace()`
-- `Require.NotNullOrWhiteSpace()` guards agains `null`, empty string or white-space only strings. **WARNING** The mehod specifies a stronger code contract: "the input must not be `null` or empty".
+- `Require.NotNullOrWhiteSpace()` guards agains `null`, empty string or white-space only strings. **WARNING:** The mehod specifies a weaker
+  contract: "the input must not be `null` or empty".
 Idem for `Demand` and `Expect`.
 - `Require.NotNullUnconstrained<T>()` complements `Require.NotNull<T>()`
   by not requiring any constraint on the generic parameter.
 Idem for `Demand` and `Expect`.
+- New class `Warrant` for writing postconditions.

 ### Narvalo.Core
 - `BooleanStyles.EmptyIsFalse` is declared obsolete;
   use `BooleanStyles.EmptyOrWhiteSpaceIsFalse` instead.
-This is to better emphasize that whitespace-only strings are treated as empty strings by `ParseTo.Boolean()`.
+This is to better emphasize that white-space only strings are treated as empty strings by `ParseTo.Boolean()`.

 Enhancements